lucaledda/MM_TWE/README.txt

 To use this environment :
 1) Unzip MARELLI.zip into C:\TestWay\Data\ folder.
 2) Move "BoardView.ini" and "visalib.ini" into C:\TestWay\ folder.
-3) Launch the setup.exe script (you can launch from any folder within your PC, it works with absolute paths).
+3) Launch the script.exe (you can launch from any folder within your PC, it works with absolute paths).

 *** Notes ***
 MARELLI folder contains :